-So browse to the "LAN configuration side", where you will see that the default MAC address is 00-00-00-00-00.
+So browse to the LAN configuration side, where you will see that the default MAC address is 00-00-00-00-00.
 This works, but we really should set a new one - as long as we are not directly connected to the Internet any non-used value can be set.
 You make one up.
-For example set 00-11-22-33-44-55 (watch that the entry format is correct and always start with 00!) and then click on "modify / validate settings".
-The entry field will be set inactive since it is no longer zero and cannot be changed a second time (should your want to reset the value before we commit it to (simulated)

-FLASH click on "Reset changes", otherwise click on "Save changes".
+Let's for example set 00-11-22-33-44-55 (watch that the entry format is correct) and then click on "modify / validate settings".
+The entry field will be set inactive since it is no longer zero and can not be changed a second time (should your want to reset the value before we commit it to (simulated) FLASH click on "Reset changes", otherwise click on "Save changes".